danielevirzi/Optimizing_Multi-Class_Logistic_Regression_with_Gradient-Based_Methods/README.md

 ## Results

-For detailed results and analysis on CPU Implementation, refer to the [report.pdf](./report.pdf).
+For detailed results and analysis on CPU Implementation, please take a look at the [report.pdf](./report.pdf).
-The best result we achieved is 92.3% accuracy with a training of 0.16 s with a RTX 3070.
+The best result we achieved is 92.3% accuracy with a training of 0.16 s with an RTX 3070.